 - Exercise regularly.

 - Don’t abuse alcohol or drugs.

-If you’re obese or have high blood pressure, diabetes, or a type of chronic illness, follow your doctor’s recommendations for keeping them under control.
+If you’re obese or have high blood pressure, diabetes, high cholesterol, or a type of chronic illness, follow your doctor’s recommendations for keeping them under control.